matteo14c/HaploCoV/docs/source/subsetting.rst

  cut -f 2 HaploCoVformattedData.txt | grep -n "2021-12-24" |head -n 1

-Similarly we can find the last occurence of the end date with:
+Similarly we can find the last occurrence of the end date with:

 ::

  cut -f 2 HaploCoVformattedData.txt | grep -n "2022-02-24" |tail -n 1

-Here `cut` is used to extract the column of interest (the second column in this case).  `grep` with the -n option reports every occurence of the date/dates of interest, and also the line number where the occurrence was found (-n).
-For the start date we use `head -n 1` since we are only interested in the first occurence of that date.
-On the other hand for the end date we use `tail -n 1` since in this case we need the last occurence.
+Here `cut` is used to extract the column of interest (the second column in this case).  `grep` with the -n option reports every occurrence of the date/dates of interest, and also the line number where the occurrence was found (-n).
+For the start date we use `head -n 1` since we are only interested in the first occurrence of that date.
+On the other hand for the end date we use `tail -n 1` since in this case we need the last occurrence.
 In the example results look something like:

 .. figure:: _static/subsetDates.png